bigmonachus/solanum/README.md

 solanum
 =======

-WIP
----

 Not happy with time trackers I have tried.
-Building a little tool of my own.
+Built a little tool of my own.